-Idaho in 1927, it was established as Idaho State College in 1947.
+Idaho State University has served the citizens of Idaho since 1901, when the institution was first established as the Academy of Idaho.
+Renamed the Idaho Technical Institute in 1915 and reorganized as the Southern Branch of the University of Idaho in 1927, it was established as Idaho State College in 1947.
 By action of the 37th Idaho Legislature, the institution became Idaho State University on July 1, 1963.

-On January 18, 2011 the prestigious Carnegie Foundation has designated Idaho State University as a research university, a classification enjoyed by less than 1080f the nation's more than 4,663 universities.
+On January 18, 2011 the prestigious Carnegie Foundation has designated Idaho State University as a research university, a classification enjoyed by less than 108of the nation's more than 4,663 universities.
 Today, ISU enrolls nearly 12,000 students each semester in more than 250 top-flight certificate and degree programs in the colleges of Arts & Letters, Business, Education, Science & Engineering, Technology, the Division of Health Sciences and the Graduate School.
 Credits awarded by ISU are accepted at all recognized colleges and universities in the United States.